-The Oklahoma limited liability company: file your annual report or risk losing some protection
+The Oklahoma limited liability company: file your annual certificate or risk losing legal protection

 One of the reasons people form an Oklahoma limited liability company is for legal protection for themselves, their assets and their families.
 There is however a very simple way to put a chink in the armor of some of this protection and it comes from not performing a basic activity.

-Oklahoma law requires that limited liability companies file an annual report with the Oklahoma Secretary of State once each year.
-(You can find the document here).
-The report is very simple, it’s about a page and you have to pay a $25 fee.
+Oklahoma law requires that limited liability companies file an Oklahoma Annual Certificate in the Office of the Oklahoma Secretary of State each year (also referred to as the annual report).
+You can find the document here.
+The annual certificate is very simple, it’s about a page and you have to pay a $25 fee.
 If you do not file the annual report prior to the deadline, the Oklahoma Secretary of State will usually change your limited liability company status from active to inactive.

 The change in status can mean that the owners of the limited liability company are subject to individual liability for the time the company is an active.
-The Secretary of State normal e-mails the annual reports out several months in advance of when they are due to the primary business address for the limited liability company.
+The Secretary of State normally e-mails the annual report reminders out several months in advance of when they are due to the primary business address for the limited liability company.
 A couple of things I recommend doing:

 1. Check the Oklahoma Secretary of State’s website to make sure that your limited liability company is active.